I spent much of my finance career chasing job titles.

 I coach senior finance leaders.

-Some are already established or new in role FDs & CFOs.
+Some are already established or new in role financial directors (FDs) & chief financial officers (CFOs).
 They want to perform to their potential, or move into larger roles.

 Others want to become FDs or CFOs for the first time.